Getting a Mortgage in Gibraltar

 Buyers are required to view the property before they decide to purchase, and a reservation fee of 2% must be deposited while the sale is underway.
 This fee is refunded once the sale is complete.
 Property deeds will need to be registered with the Gibraltar Supreme Court.

-There are also some additional fees to consider before buying a property in Gibraltar…
+There are also additional fees to consider before buying a property in Gibraltar…

-• Stamp duty fee – this amount to a charge of 1.26% of the property purchase price plus 0.13% for the mortgage.
+• Stamp duty fee: This is a charge of 1.26% of the property purchase price plus 0.13% for the mortgage.

 • Supreme Court registration fee & Land Titles Registry fee